ufal/npfl139/exam/questions.md

 - Write down the QR-DQN-1 training algorithm including the quantile Huber loss
   $\rho_\tau^\kappa$ (it is fine to use $\kappa=1$).
-How does the inputs and outputs of the network look like?
+How does the inputs and outputs of the network look like (including their shapes)?
 [10]

-- Describe the network inputs and outputs of DQN, C51, QR-DQN, IQN.
+- Describe the network inputs and outputs (including their shapes) of DQN, C51, QR-DQN, IQN.
 [5]

 - Describe the network architecture of IQN, including how the quantile $\tau$ is represented.
 Then write down the training algorithm, including the quantile